BenjaminWatts/watts-wrong/chapters/17-brexit-friction.md

 For British exporters, facing a CBAM on exports to the EU in addition to higher energy costs than many EU countries would be an extra trade barrier they would prefer to avoid.
 The combination of these factors could make UK goods less competitive in European markets, potentially leading to reduced market share and profitability for British businesses.
 This highlights the importance of addressing carbon pricing disparities and energy cost challenges to maintain the competitiveness of UK exports in the EU.

-## The Role of Carbon Prices in Electricity Costs
+## Carbon Price Impacts on Electricity Costs

 Carbon prices play a crucial role in determining the cost of gas-fired electricity generation.
 In both Britain and Belgium/Netherlands/Ireland, gas power stations can be identical in almost every respect—similar efficiencies, fuel costs, and technologies—except for the carbon price.
 This single difference can have a profound impact on the competitiveness of electricity generation.
 A lower carbon price in the UK can make its gas-fired electricity cheaper to produce, giving it a competitive edge in the market.
 Conversely, a higher carbon price in the EU can make electricity from similar stations more expensive, affecting where power is generated and traded.
 This highlights the critical role of carbon pricing in shaping energy markets and influencing cross-border electricity flows.